loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 implement properly.

 === System Calls
-Due to #ln being a system-level language, it might be useful to have the ability to directly make system calls to interact with the operating system.
+Due to #ln being a system-level language, it may be useful to have the ability to directly make system calls to interact with the operating system.
 This allow for the possibility of not relying on, for example, libc, because the behavior one would need from libc could be re-implemented